nkrusch/recontext/README.md

    To pull submodules after clone, run `git submodule update --init`

-2. Install Python dependencies
+2. Install dependencies

        pip install -r requirements.txt

-3. Run all experiments
+**Experiments.** Run all experiments at once.

        make

-   The experiment results are written to `results/`.
+The results are written to `results`.

-   Run individual experiment on `input/FILE`:
+To run an individual experiment on `inputs/FILE`
-   - use DIG: `make results/FILE.dig`
+- using DIG: `make results/FILE.dig`
-   - use TaCle: `make results/FILE.tacle`
+- using TaCle: `make results/FILE.tacle`

 ## Inputs